abutaha/aws-es-proxy/README.md

 docker run --rm -it gorillastack/aws-es-proxy ./aws-es-proxy -endpoint https://dummy-host.ap-southeast-2.es.amazonaws.com
 ```

+To expose a port number other than the default 9200, pass an environment variable of `PORT_NUM` to docker with the port number you wish to expose for your service.

 ## Using HTTP Clients

 After you run *aws-es-proxy*, you can now open your Web browser on [http://localhost:9200](http://localhost:9200).
 Everything should be working as you have your own instance of ElasticSearch running on port 9200.